I have led from the inside, not from the sidelines.

 I spent eight years immersed in cross-cultural leadership across China, Thailand, Korea, and Japan.
 I led team transformations, mediated power struggles, and watched strategies rise or fall on one cultural blind spot.

 Returning to care for my father, I brought that experience into executive coaching and deepened it with training in neuroscience, trauma, and Internal Family Systems.
-I have worked with leaders at Meta, Apple, and high-growth startups navigating identity, pressure, and disconnection.
+I have worked with leaders at Meta (Facebook), Apple, and Sequoia Capital, and with investment partnerships navigating how they make decisions together.

 - How to build trust across cultures, even when you do not share a language.